 The core ingredients define Labor of Love.
 The traditions that have become expected and beloved by repeat volunteers attempt to create the core ingredients in proportion and balance, with local flavor and reflecting a unique signature for each event.
 For example, service events have practical needs like housing, meals, roles for planning, leadership, and support, seeking opportunities, seeking funds or equipment.
 There are many ways to meet these practical needs – some work better than others, and having a roadmap to follow can give an organizer a head start or lead to a more consistently successful outcome.

-- “Labor of Love Organized” events are a partnership between a representative of the national Labor of Love group and a local host, and follow the core ingredients and traditions outlined in the toolkit.
+- “Labor of Love Organized” events are a partnership between a representative of the Labor of Love volunteer leadership and a local host, and follow the core ingredients and traditions outlined in the toolkit.

 - “Locally organized” service may also be ad hoc or scheduled gatherings of volunteers who met through Labor of Love or elsewhere, and are not listed on the Labor of Love event calendar.
 These may happen anytime, anywhere, with wide variation in the format and type of work.